critrolesync/critrolesync.github.io/README.md

 This is a simple, unofficial web app that helps you switch back and forth between the [Critical Role](https://critrole.com) podcast and YouTube videos.
+It can also take you directly to the appropriate point in the episode transcript.

 Listening to the podcast but want to see the map Matt just pulled out?
 Need to switch to audio for your daily commute?
 This app exists to make these tasks